-Although there is no requirement for ascension in rank, individuals at the clinical associate professor rank are strongly encouraged to seek promotion by the seventh year following initial appointment to that rank.
+Although years in rank alone neither compels nor precludes advancement to clinical professor, promotion after less than five years in rank is based on extraordinary accomplishment produced during those years in rank.
+Individuals at the clinical associate professor rank are strongly encouraged to seek promotion by the seventh year following initial appointment to that rank.